flame-engine/flame/doc/flame/components.md

 ### Querying components at a specific point on the screen

-The method `componentsAtPoint()` allows you to check which components have been rendered at a specific point on the screen.
-The returned value is an iterable which contains both the components and the coordinates of the query point in those components' local coordinates.
+The method `componentsAtPoint()` allows you to check which components were rendered at some point on the screen.
+The returned value is an iterable of components, but you can also obtain the coordinates of the initial point in each component's local coordinate space by providing a writable `List<Vector2>` as a second parameter.

 The iterable retrieves the components in the front-to-back order, i.e. first the components in the front, followed by the components in the back.

 This method can only return components that implement the method `containsLocalPoint()`.
 The `PositionComponent` (which is the base class for many components in Flame) provides such an